cpcdupct/INDIeGenerator/README.md

 UpctformaevaluaGenerator.xtend excerpt

 ## Creators and contributors
-INDIeAuthor has been created at **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.
+INDIeAuthor has been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.

 ## License
 Apache License 2.0